UpendoVentures/Page-Settings-Editor/README.md

+# Page Settings Editor Module for DNN

+For more information about [how to use this module](https://github.com/UpendoVentures/Page-Settings-Editor/wiki), please visit the project wiki.

+This module is created and maintained by [Upendo Ventures](https://upendoventures.com) for the [DNN CMS Community](https://dnncommunity.org).
+Please consider [sponsoring us](https://github.com/sponsors/hismightiness) for this and the many other open-source efforts we do.

 **A Special Note to ALL Developers...**
 Please do not begin any development until you first read through and understand all of the notes in the README below.